First things first: Diagnosis.

-Whether you've gotten hurt at work, have torn a ligament playing touch football, or need a joint replacement, Spotsylvania Regional Medical Center's bone and joint center has the cutting edge equipment, experienced staff, and excellent treatments you need to alleviate pain—and get back to your life.
+Whether you've gotten hurt at work, have torn a ligament playing touch football, or need a joint replacement, Spotsylvania Regional Medical Center's Bone and Joint Center has the cutting edge equipment, experienced staff, and excellent treatments you need to alleviate pain—and get back to your life.

-Before we can treat you, we need to know what's wrong.
 We've invested in advanced imaging and diagnostic equipment to help us quickly and accurately diagnose everything from broken bones to diseased joints to torn ligaments.
 For example, our MRI can non-invasively, quickly, and easily identify tears and defects to help your physician plan an appropriate course of care.

 - Ruptured Discs